rossdowthwaite/starter-kit/README.md

 ## Description

-Build scripts, package.json and SASS baseplate to start prototyping and building projects quickly.
+Gulpfile, package.json and SASS baseplate to start prototyping and building projects quickly.
 Useful for most basic static sites.
 Tweak and add/remove modules to suit your project.

 ## Usage